 Everyone who meditates agrees on one thing: the benefit lives in the daily-ness, not the duration.
 A fixed-time nudge is the least spiritual, most effective part of the practice.

 Set this reminder on WhatsAppTo set a meditation reminder on WhatsApp, text NagMeLater "Remind me every day at 6:45am to meditate for ten minutes", or tap a button below to send it in one tap.
 The bot confirms the schedule and nags you at the right moment.
-No app, no signup, first 5 reminders free.
+No app, no signup, first 7 days free.

 Before the day starts negotiating.